UWB-Adv-Data-Vis/Dashboard/README.md

 # Dashboard
 A template repository for the dashboard project.

+Instructions for your dashboard will be provided in Canvas or from here (https://github.com/uwb-ias-trujillo/CommunityDataVisChallenge/)

-In this README file, please include the authors of the work, a description of the assignment, a brief description of the dashboard, and instructions for how to access or run the server.
+Please include the authors of the work, a description of the assignment, a brief description of the dashboard, and instructions for accessing or running the server in this README file.